opensearch-project/helm-charts/README.md

 ## OpenSearch Project Charts

-A community repository for OpenSearch Project related Helm charts.
+A community repository for Helm Charts of OpenSearch Project.

 ## Contributing